A hearty welcome to all CLIL/plurilingual teachers and CLIL/plurilingual teacher educators,

 - 2015/04/10: I am pleased to announce the publication of my article ‘You can speak German, sir’: on the complexity of teachers’ L1 use in CLIL, Language and Education, Routledge

 - 2015/02/20: I have added my talk held at the CEF – Centro Estudio Fiscales in Granada, Spain about the aspects of learning through the languages available in a CLIL context on the page: The roles of languages in CLIL.

 - 2014/09/11: There is an exciting new journal out for all CLIL friends.
 It’s called “Journal of immersion and content-based language education” published by John Benjamins and I’d like to whet your appetite by summarising Jim Cummins’ article on “Rethinking pedagogical assumptions in Canadian French immersion programs” in CLIL Bites.
 Suffice it to say that code switching and translanguaging seem to be all over the place in CLIL at the moment!

 - 2013/10/01: Have added a short “Principles of CLIL” checklist on the “Clil models” > “The CALM model” subpage.
-It’s supposed to used as a guidance tool (for beginners) for short CLIL projects but can surely be used as a language mindfulness tool for more experienced non-language teachers. if applied, I’d be grateful for any critical feedback on it.
+It’s supposed to be used as a guidance tool (for beginners) for short CLIL projects but can surely be used as a language mindfulness tool for more experienced non-language teachers.
+If applied, I’d be grateful for any critical feedback on it.